-IFFIm has control over IFFIm Sukuk Company Limited ("IFFImSC"), a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
-IFFIm also has control over IFFIm Sukuk Company II Limited ("IFFImSC II"), a Cayman Islands company with limited liability, which was incorporated on 25 August 2015 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 303397.
+IFFIm had control over IFFIm Sukuk Company Limited ("IFFImSC"), a Cayman Islands company with limited liability, which was incorporated on 3 November 2014 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 293422.
+IFFImSC was dissolved on 30 April 2018.
+IFFIm has control over IFFIm Sukuk Company II Limited ("IFFImSC II"), a Cayman Islands company with limited liability, which was incorporated on 25 August 2015 under the Companies Law (2013 Revision) of the Cayman Islands with company registration number 303397.
 IFFImSC and IFFImSC II were established for the sole purpose of issuing sukuk certificates in support of IFFIm's operations and their activities are conducted on behalf of IFFIm and according to IFFIm's business needs.
 IFFIm is the primary beneficiary of both entities, bears a significant level of risk incidental to their activities, and retains residual or ownership risks related to both entities or their assets.
 Therefore, these consolidated financial statements include the accounts of IFFImSC and IFFImSC II.
-As of 31 December 2016, IFFImSC had cash of US\$ 470, share capital of US\$ 250, and retained earnings of US\$ 250, which are included in the group balance sheet but not included in the parent company balance sheet.
+As of 31 December 2017, IFFImSC had cash of US\$ 440, share capital of US\$ 250, and retained earnings of US\$ 250, which are included in the group balance sheet but not included in the parent company balance sheet; IFFImSC II had cash of US\$ 470, share capital of US\$ 250, and retained earnings of US\$ 250, which are included in the group balance sheet but not included in the parent company balance sheet.
 The company has elected to take the exemption under section 408 of the Companies Act 2006 not to present separate parent company statements of income and expenditures.
-The parent company's profit for the year ended 31 December 2016 was US\$ 56 million.
+The parent company's surplus for the year ended 31 December 2017 was US\$ 232 million.